 How does geothermal move warm and cold air throughout my home?

 There are two ways in which this can be done with geothermal systems.
 The first way, forced air, is similar to a central heating system. – it utilizes ductwork and a blower that pulls the air in once it’s heated or cooled.
 This is the most common method for homes that have existing systems already.
 The other method is through radiant floor systems.
 These systems are a series of pipes under the floor where water flows through to regulate the temperature evenly.

-I have a traditional heating and cooling systems.
+I have a traditional heating and cooling system.
 Can I retrofit my home?

 How long will my geothermal system last?

 To answer this question, you must understand the components of your system.
 The loops, which are buried underground and complete the heat transfer process, should last for your lifetime.
-This part of the system should not have to be repaired or serviced unless affected by natural disaster.
+This part of the system should not have to be repaired or serviced unless affected by a natural disaster.
 The second part of this system is the heat pump unit that’s installed inside the home.
-That part of the system will need to be regularly serviced, repaired and, at some point, replaced.
+That part of the system will need to be regularly serviced, repaired, and at some point replaced.